 Don't forget to whip out the really good extra virgin olive oil for this!
 Here's the recipe.

 7. Spicy Fettuccine with Dandelion Greens, Sun-Dried Tomatoes, and Pancetta

 The bitter flavor from the sautéed greens taste so good with the spicy flavor from the fresh pasta in this dish.
 You can easily make your own homemade pasta dough with minced hot peppers or buy pre-made at the store.

 You can also replace the minced hot peppers with red pepper flakes.
-Close your eyes and picture yourself enjoying this dish in Italy!
+Close your eyes and picture yourself enjoying this dandelion greens dish in Italy!
 Here's the recipe.

 8. Dandelion Chips

 Step aside kale chips, you've got some competition!
-Crunchy, salty, and healthy, these dandelion chips make a satisfying snack.
+Crispy, crunchy, salty and healthy, these dandelion chips make a satisfying snack.